Euro zone yields drop on rising expectations of more ECB stimulus

 The Bank of Italy's top economist Eugenio Gaiotti said the ECB should be careful not to fall behind the curve as risks to growth and inflation mount.

-The ECB launched a trillion euro bond-buying programme known as quantitative easing (QE) in March but has failed to sustainably lift the market's long-term inflation expectations.
+The ECB launched a trillion euro bond-buying programme in March but has failed to sustainably lift the market's long-term inflation expectations.

-"Everybody's hyped up about ECB QE extension," said Martin van Vliet, senior rate strategist at ING.

-German 10-year Bund yields, which set the standard for euro zone borrowing costs, fell 4 basis points to 0.65 percent.
-Most other euro zone yields were down 2-4 bps.

 "I'm not too convinced that they are signalling they are ready to do something in October, but it does support our view that if nothing changes between now and December, the ECB may have to add more stimulus," said Elwin de Groot, senior market economist at Rabobank.